AlexMonfort/FibroPred/README.md

 #### **Predictive Features**
 Below are the features used for prediction across all targets:

-1. **Pedigree** (0 - 67):
-   Represents the familial history related to fibrotic conditions.
+1. **Pedigree**: Represents the familial history related to fibrotic conditions.

-2. **Age at diagnosis** (36.0 - 92.0):
-   Age of the patient at the time of diagnosis.
-A critical factor as progression and treatment response vary with age.
+2. **Age at diagnosis**: Age of the patient at the time of diagnosis.

-3. **FVC (L) at diagnosis** (0.0 - 5.0):
-   Forced vital capacity in liters at the time of diagnosis, reflecting lung function.
+3. **FVC (L) at diagnosis**: Forced vital capacity in liters at the time of diagnosis, reflecting lung function.

-4. **FVC (%) at diagnosis** (0.0 - 200.0):
-   Forced vital capacity as a percentage of the expected value for the patient’s age and sex.
+4. **FVC (%) at diagnosis**: Forced vital capacity as a percentage of the expected value for the patient’s age and sex.

-5. **DLCO (%) at diagnosis** (0.0 - 200.0):
-   Diffusion capacity for carbon monoxide as a percentage, measuring gas exchange efficiency in the lungs.
+5. **DLCO (%) at diagnosis**: Diffusion capacity for carbon monoxide as a percentage, measuring gas exchange efficiency in the lungs.

-6. **RadioWorsening2y** (0 - 3):
-   Radiological assessment of lung deterioration over two years.
-Higher values indicate significant progression.
+6. **RadioWorsening2y**: Radiological assessment of lung deterioration over two years.

-7. **Severity of telomere shortening - Transform 4** (1 - 6):
-   Indicates the degree of telomere shortening.
+7. **Severity of telomere shortening - Transform 4**: Indicates the degree of telomere shortening.

-8. **Progressive disease** (0 - 1):
-   Binary variable indicating whether the disease is progressive (1) or stable (0).
+8. **Progressive disease**: Binary variable indicating whether the disease is progressive or stable.

-9. **Antifibrotic Drug** (0 - 1):
-   Binary variable representing the use of antifibrotic drugs.
-1 indicates use; 0 indicates none.

-10. **Prednisone** (0 - 1):
-    Binary variable reflecting prednisone usage.
-1 indicates use; 0 indicates none.

-11. **Mycophenolate** (0 - 1):
-    Binary variable indicating mycophenolate usage.
-1 indicates use; 0 indicates none.

-12. **FVC (L) 1 year after diagnosis** (0.0 - 5.0):
-    Forced vital capacity in liters one year after diagnosis, used to evaluate changes in lung function.

-13. **FVC (%) 1 year after diagnosis** (0.0 - 200.0):
-    Forced vital capacity as a percentage one year after diagnosis.

-14. **DLCO (%) 1 year after diagnosis** (0.0 - 200.0):
-    Diffusion capacity for carbon monoxide as a percentage one year after diagnosis.
+9. **Biopsy**: Binary variable indicating whether a biopsy was performed.

-15. **Genetic mutation studied in patient** (0 - 1):
-    Binary variable indicating the presence of specific genetic mutations.
-1 indicates mutation found; 0 indicates none.
+10. **Genetic mutation studied in patient**: Binary variable indicating the presence of specific genetic mutations.

-16. **Comorbidities** (0 - 1):
-    Binary variable representing the presence of relevant comorbidities.
-1 indicates presence; 0 indicates absence.
+11. **Comorbidities**: Binary variable representing the presence of relevant comorbidities.

+12. **Tobacco use**: Binary variable reflecting whether the patient has a history of tobacco use.

 ---